-The ONS 15454 generates all alarms and events, such as raises and clears, as SNMP traps.
-These contain the following information:
+The ONS 15454 uses SNMP traps to generate all alarms and events, such as raises and clears.
+The traps contain the following information:

 - Object IDs that uniquely identify each event with information about the generating entity (the slot or port; synchronous transport signal [STS] and Virtual Tributary [VT]; bidirectional line switched ring [BLSR], Spanning Tree Protocol [STP], etc.). - Severity and service effect of the alarm (critical, major, minor, or event; service-affecting or non-service-affecting). - Date and time stamp showing when the alarm occurred.